-An individual should be referred for an assessment where there is concern that they may have work related health problems or that their health is being aggravated by work tasks.
+There is concern that an employee may have work related health problems or that their health is being aggravated by work tasks.

-There are difficulties coping on return after being absent – following a serious illness or injury or due to a disability
+There are difficulties coping on return to work after being absent – following a serious illness or injury or due to a disability.

 There is long term or frequent sickness absence.